Benefits of Surah Al-Kahf — Light Between Two Fridays

 Why should I read Surah Al-Kahf on Friday?

 The Prophet Muhammad (PBUH) said: "Whoever reads Surah Al-Kahf on Friday, a light will shine for him between two Fridays."
-It is a Sunnah that provides spiritual light, protection from trials, and forgiveness of sins between the two Fridays.
+(Bayhaqi, Hakim).
+This hadith establishes the Friday recitation as a Sunnah that provides spiritual light and blessings throughout the week.

 How does Surah Al-Kahf protect from Dajjal?

-The Prophet (PBUH) said: "Whoever memorizes ten verses from the beginning of Surah Al-Kahf will be protected from the Dajjal."
+The Prophet (PBUH) said: "Whoever memorizes ten verses from the beginning of Surah Al-Kahf will be protected from the Dajjal (Antichrist)."
 (Sahih Muslim).
-The surah's themes of recognizing truth from falsehood prepare the believer to resist the Dajjal's deception.
+Some narrations mention the last ten verses.
+Scholars recommend memorizing both the first and last ten verses for complete protection.

 What are the four stories in Surah Al-Kahf?

-The four stories are: (1) The People of the Cave — trial of faith, (2) The Owner of Two Gardens — trial of wealth, (3) Prophet Musa and Khidr — trial of knowledge, and (4) Dhul-Qarnayn — trial of power.
-Together they cover the major trials every person faces.
+The four stories are: (1) The People of the Cave - a trial of faith, (2) The Owner of Two Gardens - a trial of wealth, (3) Prophet Musa and Khidr - a trial of knowledge, and (4) Dhul-Qarnayn - a trial of power.
+Each story teaches how to handle a different type of fitna (trial).

 Read Surah Al-Kahf Now